 This course forms part of an Australian Psychology Accreditation Council (APAC) accredited sequence.

-3. Capacity to critically evaluate research data,
+3. have the capacity to critically evaluate research data

-4. Present information in written format in an interesting and comprehensible manner with appropriate interpretation and evaluation.
+4. present information in written format in an interesting and comprehensible manner with appropriate interpretation and evaluation

 Details of research topics will be available at the commencement of the academic year.